 Currently Papaya is supporting NIFTI (.nii, .nii.gz), DICOM (compressed/uncompressed), GIFTI (.surf.gii) formats.

-CamiTK is a complete medical imaging prototyping toolkit for researchers and developers who are interesting in fast and experimental app builds.
+CamiTK is a complete medical imaging prototyping toolkit for researchers and developers who are interested in fast and experimental app builds.

 CamiTK is providing a complete outline for rapid prototyping medical applications with high performance and complete cross-platform for Windows, Linux and macOS.